raml-org/raml-spec/versions/raml-10/raml-10.md

        type: integer
 ```

-If a URI parameter declaration specifies an array, object, or union of non-scalar types, then processors MUST default to applying the JSON type to values of URI parameter instances.
+If a URI parameter declaration specifies an array, object, or union of non-scalar types, then processors MUST default to applying the JSON type to values of the URI parameter instances.
 The following example exaggerates the expected behavior:

 ```yaml
 #%RAML 1.0